stanRepo/real-time-web-2021/README.md

 This concept is focussed around offline support.
 The "Wordfeud"-like version.
 Players can disconnect their socket and close of their browser and the server will still remember which player comes from which device.
 Players get a message when its their turn or if the results of their Call / Bluff actions are ready.

+In terms of user interface this concept shares a lot of the game-related aspects in the same way as the other concepts.

 ---

 # Coding Style